orbisius/orbisius-child-theme-creator/readme.txt

 * Edit theme files with our two theme editors.
 * Automatically creates rtl.css if it exists in the parent theme
 * The plugin uses minified css/js to make sure it loads quicker.
-* Copy files from one theme to another
+* Copy files from one theme to another (Since v1.5.2)

 This plugin allows you to quickly edit theme files from Appearance &gt; Orbisius Theme Editor (entry added by the same plugin)
 It features two editors and you can pick snippets from one theme and paste into another.